cesarhcq/drwatson/README.md

 The motor controller used in this project is the [Pololu Dual VNH5019](https://www.pololu.com/product/2507).
 It is necessary to install the libraries for Arduino board.
 You can make the download in the [Pololu Github](https://github.com/pololu/dual-vnh5019-motor-shield).
 In order to unzip the library you need to find the ```skecthbook``` folder, probably in ```$ /home/user/sketchbook/libraries```.
 Now, restart or open the Arduino IDE to test the example code provided by ```Demo.ino```.

+## Slam Odometry Node

+It was necessary to implement a Slam Odometry Node, coded by Apolo Marton.
+Thanks for the implementation.
+LaserScan provide the odometry to the robot pose.
+A subscriber topic ```/pose/update``` was read by the algorithm in order to navigate around the environment.

 ### The robot model is based on Arlo Platform with Differential drive.
 (TODO)